 15 Look carefully then how you walk, not as unwise but as wise,16 making the best use of the time, because the days are evil.17 Therefore do not be foolish, but understand what the will of the Lord is.
 18 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, 19 addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, 20 giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, 21 submitting to one another out of reverence for Christ.

-These verses tell us how to spend our days, as living creatures, on planet earth.
+These verses tell us how to spend our days, as living creatures, on planet Earth.
 The directive for human life is to praise the Lord and be kind.
 Simple, yet profound.
-What takes you two seconds to read requires a lifetime to practice.
+What takes you two seconds to read requires a lifetime of practice.

 Heavenly/Eternal life: